 4. How to write a 250-word abstract [for college students and above].

-6. GitHub.
-I use GitHub to organize and share code.
+6. GitHub to organize and share code.

 8. LaTeX.
 LaTeX makes beautiful preprints and technical papers.
 I use Beamer for almost all my presentations.
 I write as many of my grants in LaTeX as possible.
 IEEE conferences accept TeX submissions.
 Biomedical journals sometimes do.